NLnetLabs/krill-sync/README.md

 OPTIONS:
-        --cleanup-after <seconds>        Remove unreferenced files and directories older than X seconds [default: 600] --pid-file <file>                The location to write our process ID to [default: /var/run/krill-sync.pid] --rrdp-dir <dir>                 The directory to write RRDP files to [default: /var/lib/krill-sync/rrdp] --rrdp-max-deltas <number>       Optional hard upper limit to the number of deltas --rrdp-notify-delay <seconds>    Delay seconds before writing the notification.xml file [default: 0]
+        --cleanup-after <seconds>        Remove unreferenced files and directories older than X seconds [default: 600] --rrdp-dir <dir>                 The directory to write RRDP files to [default: /var/lib/krill-sync/rrdp] --rrdp-max-deltas <number>       Optional hard upper limit to the number of deltas --rrdp-notify-delay <seconds>    Delay seconds before writing the notification.xml file [default: 0]